Myopia Control

 These innovative lenses appear identical to regular eyeglasses but use optics similar to custom contact lenses to slow down eyeball growth.
 These lenses provide children with an excellent non-invasive option for controlling myopia.

-Myopia control in Perth is available at all Options Optometrists branches.
+Myopia control is available at all Options Optometrists branches in Perth and Adelaide.

 Contact your local Options Optometrist today to discuss myopia management options.